lewagon/dotfiles/05-Rails/01-Rails-intro/02-Longest-word-game/README.md

 There is no `rake` here, and do not create your Rails app in `fullstack-challenges`.

+⛔️ Please do not copy/paste solutions from previous exercises, try to rewrite them from scratch.

 ```bash
 cd ~/code/<user.github_nickname>
 rails new rails-longest-word-game